 Oaxaca's 16th century Templo de Santo Domingo is just one of many architectural wonders © Elena Diego / Shutterstock

-With a whopping 1200 historic monuments, the Centro has deservingly earned its Unesco World Heritage badge.
-Among the noteworthy sights are a pair of iconic baroque buildings: the 16th-century Templo de Santo Domingo and its adjoining former Dominican monastery (now home to Oaxaca’s Museum of Culture); and the Basílica de Nuestra Señora de la Soledad, known for its sparkling florid and gold-tinged interior and a cantera facade that dates from 1690.
+With a whopping 1200 historical monuments, the Centro has deservingly earned its UNESCO World Heritage badge.
+Among the noteworthy sights are a pair of iconic baroque buildings: the 16th-century Templo de Santo Domingo and its adjoining former Dominican monastery (now home to Oaxaca’s Museum of Culture); and the Basílica de Nuestra Señora de la Soledad, known for its sparkling, florid and gold-tinged interior and a cantera façade that dates from 1690.
 Both were built with extremely thick walls to withstand Oaxaca's strong earthquakes.

-Another emblematic sight, the Xochimilco Aqueduct, was built in the 1700s to bring fresh drinking water into downtown.
-Though it ceased to operate in 1940, some of the arches along Calle Rufino Tamayo are still used as entryways into homes.
+Another emblematic sight, the Xochimilco Aqueduct, was built in the 1700s to bring fresh drinking water to downtown.
+Though it ceased operations in 1940, some of the arches along Calle Rufino Tamayo are still used as entryways into homes.

 Oaxaca’s sentinel Cerro del Fortín affords panoramic views of the city, making it the go-to spot for an early-morning run or walk.
 Head up the stairway off Calle Crespo, which ascends to the Auditorio Guelaguetza, an open-air auditorium that hosts the Guelaguetza Festival, a widely popular indigenous dance and music event held in July.
 Above the concert venue, a paved road rises up to a planetarium and a Christian cross.
 When visiting the Cerro, the upper reaches of the hill are best avoided at dusk and after dark.